 What is more amazing than knowing that God the Holy Spirit wants to help you in your weakness?
 He doesn't want you to bear your burdens alone.
 He doesn't expect you to bear them alone.
-But do you cry out to Him in your weakness?
+And the specific weakness the Spirit helps us with here is our prayer life-